“If you come,” wrote Dave, my rock climbing buddy and former co-worker, “we can climb Snake Dike.”

 The rest of the pitch was just following a dike travelling diagonally right with “fingers” that were easy to grab onto with my fingers (plus they provided excellent footholds).
 As I neared a pair of belay anchors 180′ above the start of the climb, Dave yelled out, “I only have 5 feet of rope left.”
 Fortunately, this 5 feet of rope proved to be enough as I clipped myself in to the two bolts.

 Dave scampered up Pitch #1 in a third the time I did and proceeded to lead Pitch #2.
 This was rather short pitch and Dave had no issues.

 It was then my turn and I quickly climbed up it too.
 My thoughts then turned to Pitch #3 which I’d have to lead and which contained yet another 5.7 friction traverse.
-Deep inside this had me a bit worried.
+Deep inside this had me worried.

 I started the pitch going diagonally right as our topo sheet had showed, and was surprised to see a bolt there.
 I quickly clipped in, but my relief faded immediately when Dave yelled, “the other climbers said don’t clip into that bolt!
 Try to clip into the bolt to the left and below you instead!”